Grotto Falls waterfall cascading in Great Smoky Mountains

 Trail Guide

-The only waterfall in the Smokies where you can walk behind the curtain of water.
-A magical experience on the historic Trillium Gap Trail, with bonus llama sightings possible!
+The only waterfall in the Smokies where you can literally walk behind the curtain of water.
+2.6 miles round-trip on the historic Trillium Gap Trail, with bonus llama sightings on Mondays, Wednesdays, and Fridays in summer.

 Quick Facts